RJPearson94/terraform-provider-twilio/docs/resources/chat_service.md

 A `removed_from_channel` block supports the following:

-- `enabled` - (Optional) Whether notifications for a user being removed from a channel are enabled
+- `enabled` - (Optional) Whether notifications for a user being removed from a channel are enabled.
+The default value is `false`
 - `template` - (Optional) The template message that is sent when the notification is activated
 - `sound` - (Optional) The sound played when the notification is activated